JabRef/jabref/docs/sweng/Specification_Book.md

 * Postcondition failure: *An entry is being added with empty fields*

 ### Use Case 4:
-* Name: *Adding multiple valid bibtex entries with the parser*
+* Name: *Adding multiple valid bibtex entries with the feature*
 * Agents: *Jabref user*
 * Preconditions: *A plain text with multiple valid references is available, one entry on each line*
 * Common process